jblindsay/whitebox-tools/readme.txt

   is far more efficient.
 Also, there was a bug in the original code that was the result of a mis-match between the neighbouring cell distances and the back-link direction.
 In some cases this resulted in an infinite loop, which is now resolved.
+- Improvements have been made to the WhiteboxTools GeoTIFF reader.
+A bug has been fixed that prevented tile-oriented (in contrast to the more common strip-oriented) TIFF files from being read properly.
+Support has been added for reading rasters that have been compressed using the DEFLATE algorithm.
+Lastly, the WhiteboxTools GeoTIFF reader now supports sparse rasters, as implemented by GDAL's GeoTIFF driver.
+- An issue in the SAGA raster format reader has been fixed.

 Version 0.11.0 (01-10-2018)